MicrosoftDocs/Viva/Viva/skills/Process-Steps/skills-get-started.md

     a.
 This is a one-time consent to replace “interests” in Viva Learning with skills.
 Any existing “interests” data is deleted, and users see this replaced with “skills.”

   > [!NOTE]
   > This action can't be reversed.
-It can take up to 2 business days for this change to reflect In Viva Learning.
+It can take up to three business days for this change to reflect In Viva Learning.

 3. Users receive **skill suggestions** relevant to their role on default.